 If you want the best odds on our Panthers vs Maple Leafs Same Game Parlay picks, we recommend using bet365, where there’s never been a better time to sign up!
 You can click here to join now and as soon as you make your first $5 wager, you’ll receive $150 in bonus bets INSTANTLY!

 There is too much of a sample size for both teams over the years to comfortably take a flyer on the Maple Leafs.
 Their playoff struggles as a franchise have been well-documented and are the primary reason they are an easier fade than the Panthers.
-In what is now the 9th consecutive playoff appearance for Toronto, this is the 2nd time they have reached the second round which they lost in 5 games in 2023 to this Panthers team.
-Florida, by contrast, has won 9 out of their last 11 playoff series’.
-Obviously, that includes consecutive Stanley Cup Finals appearances in the last 2 years and their Cup win last year.
+In what is now the ninth consecutive playoff appearance for Toronto, this is the 2nd time they have reached the second round — in which they lost in 5 games in 2023 to this Panthers team.
+Florida, by contrast, has won 9 out of its last 11 playoff series.
+Obviously that includes consecutive Stanley Cup Finals appearances in the last 2 years and their cup win last summer.
 Could this be a new Maple Leafs team?
 Sure.
 But the hockey world has thought that nearly every year for the last decade.
-The Panthers are the more reliable play here.
+The Panthers are the more reliable play.

 Sam Reinhart anytime goalscorer (+165)